K. Israelian, Ph.D.

 compensate for and overcome challenges that are particularly relevant

-for their diagnosis.
-Helping adults with ADHD learn to successfully apply
+for them.
+Helping adults with ADHD learn to successfully apply their unique

 is among my most rewarding work.